-- 3.8.1 Although not included within the defined Block 41 Secondary Plan area, the TCPL compressor station designated "Infrastructure and Utilities" is located adjacent to the Secondary Plan area.
-The TCPL compressor station and pipeline rights-of-ways define the boundaries between the neighbourhoods within the Block 41 Community.
-The City may consult with TCPL during the Block Plan and/or development application approval processes. - 3.8.2 The City may work with TCPL to ensure protection of key natural heritage features and key hydrologic features in accordance with the policies of the Greenbelt Plan. - 3.8.3 Stormwater management sites will be multifunctional, providing not only a water catchment facility but will be designed as complimentary components of an integrated open space system.
+- 3.8.1 The Block 41 concession block includes TCPL owned lands designated "Infrastructure and Utilities" which includes the private driveway from the compressor station to Weston Road.
+The TCPL owned lands are not subject to the policies of this Plan.
+Nevertheless, the City shall consult with TCPL during the Block Plan and/or development application approval processes including Draft Plans of Subdivision, Zoning By-law Amendments, and Site Plan Approvals, for all developments within this Plan, to ensure compatibility with TCPL's federally regulated operations. - 3.8.2 The City may work with TCPL to ensure protection of key natural heritage features and key hydrologic features in accordance with the policies of the Greenbelt Plan.

+- 3.8.3 Stormwater management sites will be multifunctional, providing not only a water catchment facility but will be designed as complimentary components of an integrated open space system.
 Innovative stormwater management techniques may be implemented as long as park programming opportunities and operations are not negatively impacted. - 3.8.4 The planning, design, and implementation of stormwater management plans, strategies, and infrastructure shall, where applicable, prevent the accumulation of standing water to not be conducive to mosquito larvae breeding.